hibikir/cloudformation-template-generator/README.md

     You must have permissions to create Lambda functions and IAM roles.
 2. `git clone` this repo.
 3. `cd <this repo>/assets/custom-types/nat-gateway`
-4. Review the code in nat_gateway.js and the policies we're about to create for you.
+4. Review the code in nat_gateway.js and the policies we're about to create for you, along with deploy.sh.
     (Not that you can't trust us, but we're about to upload code to your account and create an IAM role to do things.)
+5. WARNING: This will deploy the Lambda function as `cf-nat-gateway` in your account.
+    *IN THE UNLIKELY EVENT YOU ARE ALREADY USING THIS NAME, IT WILL BE OVERWRITTEN!*
-5. Run ./deploy.sh
+6. Run ./deploy.sh

+The `ServiceToken` parameter (or `cfNATLambdaARN` parameter in `withNat()`) needs to be the ARN to the Lambda function.
+If you are deploying the function to the default name of `cf-nat-gateway`, you can use `Custom::NatGateway.defaultServiceToken`, which will construct an ARN from the AWS account, region, and this default function name.

 Credit for the Lambda function script: http://www.spacevatican.org/2015/12/20/cloudformation-nat-gateway/